google/uribeacon/beacons/nRF51/ble_uri_beacon/README.md

 4. Reset the Tag

-	* Connect tag to J-Link emulator using the "No Legs" Cable
+	* Connect tag to J-Link emulator using the "No Legs" Cable.
 	* Reset tag using nRFgo Studio to erase the tag and reload the softdevice and bootloader, if desired.
-		* Use C:\s110_nrf51822_6.0.0\s110_nrf51822_6.0.0_softdevice.hex
+		* Use C:\s110_nrf51822_6.0.0\s110_nrf51822_6.0.0_softdevice.hex.
 	* (Optional) Enabling over the air direct firmware update (DFU)
-		* Program the bootloader: C:\Nordic Semiconductor\nRF51822 Beacon v1.0.1\Precompiled hex\bootloader.hex
+		* Program the bootloader: C:\Nordic Semiconductor\nRF51822 Beacon v1.0.1\Precompiled hex\bootloader.hex.
-		* Make sure you program the softdevice first, then the bootloader, then the app can be loaded
+		* Make sure you program the softdevice first, then the bootloader, then the app can be loaded.

 #Setup ble_uri_beacon Project in Keil mVision

 1. Set up working directory

-	* Copy pstoraege_platfrom.h from .... to ble_uri_beacon
 	* Copy ble_uri_beacon into folder into
+C:\Nordic Semiconductor\nRF51822 Beacon v1.0.1\Source Code\Nordic\nrf51822\Board\nrf51_beacon\pca20006.
-C:\Nordic Semiconductor\nRF51822 Beacon v1.0.1\Source Code\Nordic\nrf51822\Board\nrf51_beacon\pca20006
+	* Copy C:\Nordic Semiconductor\nRF51822 Beacon v1.0.1\Source Code\Nordic\nrf51822\Board\nrf51_beacon\pca20006\ble_app_beacon_bcs\pstoraege_platfrom.h to the new ble_uri_beacon directory.

 2. Open ble_uri_beacon.uvprojx with Keil mVision.
 	* Build the app, and then Load the app to the connected tag.